mcallegari/qlcplus/qmake2cmake.md

 ### Building

 After we download the source code of QLCPlus we can build it using embedded MinGW in Qt.
-We can compile QLC++ in 64bit mode using the 64bit MinGW compiler.
+We can compile QLC+ in 64bit mode using the 64bit MinGW compiler.

 ```cmd
 cd build